stfbk/micro-id-gym/README.md

+This repository has been migrated to a new URL.
+Please visit the following link for the latest updates: [new URL](https://github.com/stfbk/mig).

 # Micro-Id-Gym (MIG)

 Micro-Id-Gym (MIG) aims to assist system administrators and testers in the deployment and pen-testing of IdM protocol instances.